yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 tftp> trace
 tftp> put openwrt-g-code.bin
 }}}
-You don't have to tell atftp to retry file sending, that's default.
+You don't have to tell atftp to retry file sending because that's the default.

 Please note, netkit tftp has failed to work for some people.
 Try to use Advanced TFTP.
 Don't forget about your firewall settings, if you have one.